 - Properties that have a rent of under € 700 are considered to be social housing

-- Housing corporations will only accept tenants with a maximum annual income of € 34,678 or over
+- Housing corporations will only accept tenants with a maximum annual income of € 34,678

 - Because most expats will earn more than this, they will usually struggle to find a property with a rent of less than € 700 a month